WallarooLabs/wally/BUILD.md

 To facilitate builds across environments we are using Make.

-To build for your local machine, run:
+To build for your local machine (Buffy components and all apps), run:

 `make`

 This will use your local install of `ponyc`.

+To build Buffy components only, run

+`make build-buffy-components`

+To build all apps only, run

+`make build-apps`

+All of these must be run from the Buffy root directory.

 To build for the Raspberry Pi, run: